OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 .. note:: When the guest is shutdown from within the VM, OpenNebula will put the VM in the ``poweroff`` state.

 You can also plan a **long term pause**.
 The Host resources used by the VM are freed and the Host is cleaned.
-Any needed disk is saved in the system datastore.
+VM disk state is saved in the system datastore.
 The following actions are useful if you want to preserve network and storage allocations (e.g. IPs, persistent disk images):

 * ``undeploy``: Gracefully shuts down a running VM, sending the ACPI signal.
 The Virtual Machine disks are transferred back to the system datastore.
 When an undeployed VM is resumed, it is be moved to the pending state, and the scheduler will choose where to re-deploy it.
 * ``undeploy --hard``: Same as above but the running VM is immediately destroyed.